depthfirstlearning/depthfirstlearning.com/_posts/2020-03-20-Resurrecting-Sigmoid.markdown

 **Topics**:

-- Trainability of networks, specifically the vanishing/exploding gradient problem
+- Trainability of networks, specifically the vanishing/exploding gradient problem.
-- Introduction to the paper / course overview
+- Introduction to the paper / course overview.

 **Required Reading**